 Our Growing up Online workshop was very successful.

 Julia stated "You had a fantastic turnout - the highest I've had in any school."

 92 people attended in total.
 53 children from Classes 3 and 4, 33 parents, 4 members of staff and 3 governors.

-On March 8th 2017 we followed this up with a workshop for parents of Classes 1 and 2.
+On March 8th we had a workshop for parents of Classes 1 and 2.
 We found out that there is You Tube for kids which provides a safer way for children to access appropriate You Tube content.
 We were introduced to Kiddle (an alternative to Google which is an easier search engine for children to use).
 We also looked at the Tech Safe App (for under 5's), this includes links to great content to start conversations with your children about safety online - Digiduck and Smartie).